 If you really want to keep persevering, here’s what I would do.
-Assuming that you have a healthy kombucha scoby that produces good kombucha using the normal recipe, try to wean that scoby through multiple generations onto the sugar that you would prefer to use instead.
+Assuming that you have a healthy kombucha scoby that produces good kombucha using the normal recipe.
+Pick your best kombucha scoby and try to wean it through multiple generations onto the sugar that you would prefer to use instead.

 Assuming 1-gallon amounts here, start with 1 cup of sugar and 1 to 2 tablespoons of the sugar substitute that you would prefer.

 Keep that recipe through multiple generations of scoby, until you have one that is reliably producing good kombucha on the new recipe (discarding each mother scoby as soon as the daughter is a reasonable size).